SNikalaichyk/cMsmq/README.md

 ### 1.0.4 (to be released)

-* Support of private & public MSMQ
+* Support of private & public MSMQ (Fully backward compatible - QueueType is optional and by default 'Private')
 * Unit and integration tests created (not really).